i-love-coffee-i-love-tea/audogombleed.sh/README.md

 Create CLIs with auto-completable command trees — no coding required.

 Define commands and arguments in a plain text config file.
-Tab completion, command abbreviation, and help output all come for free.
+Tab completion, command abbreviation, and help output all follow from a single definition.

 ```
                     ┌──────────────┐